matsjo66/nibe1130ddump/README.md

 Can be used as a replacement for the Nibe RCU-10 or RCU-11 commercial modules.

-The project should work with the listed pumps below (list is based on pumps compatible with RCU-11/10):
+The project should fairly work with the listed pumps below (list is based on pumps compatible with RCU-11/10):

-  - Nibe Fighter 360p *
+- Nibe Fighter 360p (v)
-  - Nibe Fighter 113x *
+- Nibe Fighter 113x (v)
-  - Nibe Fighter 1150 *
+- Nibe Fighter 1150 (v)
 - Nibe Fighter 123x
 - Nibe Fighter 1250
 - Nibe Fighter 1320
 - Nibe Fighter 1330

-(* = verified - Please add your model to the list of verified heat pumps)
+(v = verified - Please add your model to the list of verified heat pumps)

 Current functionality: